 Alma Mater: Ohio Wesleyan, ’84

-Head coach Tim Corbin begins his 18th season at the helm of the Vanderbilt baseball program in 2020.
+The 2020 season is the 18th as head coach at Vanderbilt for Tim Corbin.
 During his tenure Corbin has turned the Commodores into a national power, leading Vanderbilt to two national championships in the last six seasons (2014, 2019).

 Corbin’s record of 740-354-1 (.676) is first all-time in wins at Vanderbilt and first in winning percentage for coaches with 100 games or more.
 In his career as a head coach Corbin is 846-492-1 (.632).
-Corbin’s efforts have paid off in the win column and across the board as D1Baseball.com tabbed Vandy the top program in the nation in 2015 and second in 2017.
+Corbin’s efforts have paid off in the win column and across the board as D1Baseball.com tabbed Vandy the top program in the nation in 2015 and second in 2017 and 2019.

 Over the last six seasons, the Dores have secured three trips to the College World Series finals while running their streak to 14 consecutive NCAA Tournament berths — the longest active streak in the Southeastern Conference.